alex-clinton/cv-project-webpage/README.md

 ## Approch 1 Naive Finetuning

 Our first approach was to take a modern OCR model and fine-tune it on Thomas' handwriting with the hope that the model could adapt quickly.
 We settled on TrOCR, a transformer based OCR model that had been trained on the IAM dataset.
+Below is a graphic taken from the paper on TrOCR outlining its transformer architecture.

 <img src="trocr.png" alt="Alt text" align="right" class="padded-image" width="600"/>